larseggert/repo-data/README.md

 # IETF Repository Data Service

-This repository gathers metadata from Github repositories that have opted in.
-It is used to help provide a growing number of services to them.
+This repository gathers metadata from Github repositories for IETF-related work in the `repo_data.json` file.

 ## Adding Your Repository to the Index

 To add your repository:

-1. Create an `ietf.json` file in the root of your repository
+1. Create an `ietf.json` file in the root of your repository.
+If it's the first one for your group, make sure you include the `primary` fields (see below).
-2. Submit a pull request to update `repos.txt` in this repository
+2. Submit a pull request to update `repos.txt` in this repository.

 Your repository's data (and any subsequent updates) should be reflected when the PR is merged.
 Subsequent updates to `ietf.json` should be reflected within six hours.